HTML based custom reports

 Extended functionality starting with pdfToolbox 10/pdfaPilot 8

-Please see the article "Template based reports" for new possibilities invented with pdfToolbox 10/pdfaPilot 8.
+Please see the article "Extensions for Template-based reports" for new possibilities invented with pdfToolbox 10/pdfaPilot 8.